NIB delivers award-winning training and professional development for people who are blind through its talent management enterprise, NSITE.

-- This training program is unlike any other currently offered.
-ProMOTE takes students through all the most common computer related office tasks from start to finish through a mixture of formal classroom instruction and rigorous, time-sensitive project-based work.
+- ProMOTE takes students through all the most common computer related office tasks from start to finish through a mixture of formal classroom instruction and rigorous, time-sensitive project-based work.

-- Innovative approach to serving transition-age youth and adults focusing on individualized and customized strategies that inspire success.
+- ProMOTE uses an innovative approach to serving transition-age youth and adults focusing on individualized and customized strategies that inspire success.

 - Individuals experience opportunities to advance in career paths, similar to the opportunities to advance in career paths that their peers without disabilities receive.